graphicore/librebarcode/README.md

 ## Licensing

-The fonts are licensed under OFL.
+The fonts are licensed under OFL.<br />
-The barcode font generator and code 128 encoder scripts are GPL3+.
+The barcode font generators and encoders are GPL3+.